- Own a Home

 Construction on these homes will begin at the end of June and is expected to be complete in late 2017.

-Habitat for Humanity Southern Alberta is a non-profit building strength, stability, and independence for families through affordable home ownership.
+Habitat for Humanity Southern Alberta is a non-profit organization that helps families build strength, stability and independence through affordable home ownership.

 In the spirit of reconciliation, we acknowledge that we live, work and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.